spatie/typescript-transformer/docs/usage/getting-started.md

 This is the minimal required configuration that should get you started.
 There are some more configuration options, but we'll go over these later in the documentation.

-Using Laravel?
-Then you can use a Laravel config file, more info about that [here](https://docs.spatie.be/typescript-transformer/v1/laravel/installation-and-setup/).

 Let's use this configuration to start the transformation process:

 ```php